Home > Health insurance Marketplace > Michigan

 How many insurers offer Marketplace coverage in Michigan?

-As is the case in most states, carrier participation varies by area, as not all carriers offer plans in all areas of the state.4
+As is the case in most states, carrier participation in 2025 varies by area, as not all carriers offer plans in all areas of the state.4

 Are Marketplace health insurance premiums increasing in Michigan?

-For 2025, ten insurers are offering Michigan Marketplace/exchange coverage.
-The following average rate changes were approved as filed, amounting to an overall increase of 10.5% before any subsidies are applied.15
+For 2026, eight insurers will offer Michigan Marketplace/exchange coverage.
+The following average rate changes have been proposed by the insurers,2 amounting to an overall average proposed increase of about 17% before any subsidies are applied.12

 |